ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

 * Has-a is better than is-a
 * With inheritance, duplication behaviours can be avoided
-* Is a powerfull technique, but also one can easily be overused.
+* Is a powerful technique, but also one can easily be overused.
 * It's also a technique that can lead to designs that are far too rigged and not extensible
 * Many design patterns make use of composition to solve different types of design problems
 * Instead of inheriting behaviour, we can compose our objects with new behaviours
 * Composition gives us more flexibility.
-Even allowing behavior changes dynamically, at runtime
+Even allowing behaviour changes dynamically, at runtime

 ## Loose coupling

 * Loose coupled designs between objects that interacts
-* Components are independent, relying on knoledge of other ones as little as possible
+* Components are independent, relying on knowledge of other ones as little as possible
 * The dependency between components is reduced

 ## Program to Interfaces, not Implementations